 For additional information such as arrival and departure details for the Rhode Island By Land and By Sea tour, please contact us and we will be pleased to email it to you.

 Day 1 Meet at our inn in the heart of Newport’s Old Quarter for a welcome lunch and bike fitting.
 Bike to the Breakers Mansion for a tour of this National Historic Landmark and grandest of Newport’s Gilded Age mansions.
-Return to the inn before strolling to dinner along the beguiling lantern-lit streets.
+After, stroll a section of the water’s edge Cliff Walk, passing by some of the most renowned mansions and grounds along the route.
+Return to the inn before walking to dinner along the beguiling lantern-lit streets.
 Note: Guests on the July 27 departure will bike to Fort Adams instead for the Newport Folk Festival!

 Accommodations: The Clarkston Inn, Newport-3 nights

 Day 2 Hop on the small Jamestown ferry for a scenic ride across Newport Harbor, past Rose Island Lighthouse, to Conanicut Island.
 Explore the quaint village of Jamestown and pedal the quiet roads of this tranquil island, first used by the English around 1638 for grazing sheep.
 A number of farms remain, creating open vistas to Narragansett Bay and Newport Harbor.
 Pedal to Beavertail Lighthouse, the country’s third oldest, and explore the remains of military fortifications.
 Discover hidden trails to overlooks with spectacular views across the bay to the mansions dotting the shores of Aquidneck Island.
 Return to Newport with time before dinner to relax or to explore the sights and shops of town.
 After dinner, enjoy a fascinating (and occasionally spooky) lantern-light walking tour of Newport’s historic streets.

 Biking Mileage: 14.1 or 29.1